 At What Temperature Does Salt Melt Ice

 Melting ice is a common phenomenon, but the question of what temperature salt melts ice at is more complex than it seems.
-Adding salt to ice doesn't actually melt the ice directly; rather, it lowers the freezing point of water.
-This article delves into the science behind this process, exploring how salt affects the freezing point, the factors influencing the melting temperature, practical applications, and common misconceptions.
+On the flip side, adding salt to ice doesn't actually melt the ice directly; rather, it lowers the freezing point of water.
+This article walks through the science behind this process, exploring how salt affects the freezing point, the factors influencing the melting temperature, practical applications, and common misconceptions That's the part that actually makes a difference..

 The Science Behind Freezing Point Depression